european-summer-of-code/esoc2025/README.md

 * Private and public sector organisations wishing to host a project should submit a [project sponsor form](https://forms.office.com/e/0brWFKNrg7).
 One of our hubs will be in touch shortly after submission.
 * open source projects should directly contact our [LinkedIn organization](https://www.linkedin.com/company/european-summer-of-code) (to be replaced by a form)

-One of our hubs will work with you to prepare your project for one of the three release batches:
+One of our hubs will work with you to prepare your project for release.

-* March 26 - early bird sponsors
-* April 10 and April 28.

 Finalization will require: